Episode 1: Welcome to XJ music

 Transcript

-Charney Kaye
+Nick Charney Kaye

-Hi, I’m Charney Kaye, founder and CEO of XJ music.
+Hi, I’m Nick Charney Kaye, founder and CEO of XJ music.
 I’ve been a hacker and electronic musician since I was a kid.
 I was constantly on the drum machine, staying up all night, making beats.
 Let me tell you about a project I’ve been passionate about for 20 years.
 XJ is a music technology project.
 It’s a new algorithmic medium for collaborative aleatory music.
 For artists, XJ is a new avenue of expression in a world now enamored with AI plagiarism.
 For audiences, XJ is a new experience, with exclusive streams live 24/7.
 My friends and extremely talented musicians are my closest thought partners in this business.
 The team has made XJ a reality.
 Allow us to introduce ourselves.
 We got Dave Cole here.

 Dave Cole